Honey bee: Pollination

 Of all the honey bee species, only A. mellifera has been used extensively for commercial pollination of fruit and vegetable crops.
 The scale of these pollination services is commonly measured in the billions of dollars, credited with adding about 9% to the value of crops across the world.
 However, despite contributing substantially to crop pollination, there is debate about the potential spillover to natural landscapes and competition between managed honey bees and many of the ~20,000 species of wild pollinators.

 Species of Apis are generalist floral visitors, and pollinate many species of flowering plants, but because of their "generalized" nature, they often do so inefficiently.
 Without specialized adaptations for specific flowers, their ability to reach pollen and nectar is often limited.
 This combined with their behavioural flexibility may be why they are the most commonly documented pollen thieves.
 Indeed, for plant species with more specialized pollinators, experiments show that increased honeybee visitation can reduce pollination, both where honey bees are non-native and even where they are native.
-What is more, their tendency to visit all species in a given area means that the pollen they carry for any one species is often very diluted.
-As such, they can provide some pollination to many plants, but most plants have some native pollinator that is more effective at pollinating that species.
+They can provide some pollination to many plants, but some plants have a native pollinator that is more effective at pollinating that species.
 When honey bees are present as an invasive species in an area, they compete for flowers with native pollinators, which can actually push out the native species.